St. Leonard Faith Community • 937-435-3626 • 8100 Clyo Rd, Dayton, OH, 45458

 Are there any other Mass times than the 10:30 AM Mass?

-There is a 4 PM Vigil Mass on Saturday, and a 9 AM Mass on Sunday for the residents the retirement community.
-Anyone is welcome to attend those Masses, however, it does not include the gathering around the altar and some of the other traditions people may observe from our Faith Community Mass.
+There is a 4 PM Vigil Mass on Saturday, and a 9 AM Mass on Sunday for the residents of the retirement community.
+Anyone is welcome to attend those Masses, however, it including a robust sharing of the sign of peace, gathering around the altar for during the Celebration of the Eucharist, fellowship and sharing after Mass with coffee and donuts and some of the other traditions people may observe from our Faith Community Mass.